CommunityFIT/cfit/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of cfit is to provide transparent, reproducible computations for solving common financial problems that community financial institutions (community banks and credit unions) regularly encounter.
+The goal of cfit is to provide transparent, reproducible computations for solving common financial reporting and analytic problems that community financial institutions (community banks and credit unions) regularly encounter.

 The intended audience is financial and treasury analysts who often solve these problems in Excel on an ad hoc basis. cfit aims to standardize and automate solving these computational problems using the open source software R.

-cfit encourages feedback and collaboration with the long-term goal of improving trust and transparency in financial services and institutions.
+cfit encourages feedback and collaboration with the long-term goal of improving trust, transparency, and efficiency in financial reporting and analytics for community financial institutions.

 ## Installation